dlfelps/dlfelps.github.io/_posts/2025-12-02-commuter-patterns.md

 The single busiest long-distance corridor, from neighborhood (60,161) to the the central business district at (77,135), carries 442 commuters.
 The second busiest carries 199.
 The tenth busiest carries 92.
 By the time you get to the 20th corridor, you're down to 83 commuters.

-This means that **80% of long-distance commute flow is concentrated in just 68 corridors out of 100**.
-To put it another way: the busiest 68 corridors carry the same total traffic as the least busy 32 corridors combined.

 Why does this matter?
 Infrastructure planning.
 If you're a city planner with a fixed budget for improving commute corridors, you should focus on those top 68, not spread resources across all 683,461 corridors.
 Every dollar spent improving the (60,161) → (77,135) corridor benefits 442 people daily.
 Spending it on a low-flow corridor might benefit only a handful.

 The longest corridor I identified spans 53 grid cells, connecting a distant residential area directly to the the central business district.
 This is a classic pattern in sprawling cities: as residential areas expand outward, some commuters accept very long commutes to reach employment centers rather than moving closer.
 These long-distance corridors deserve special attention because they're likely to be the most congested relative to their capacity.